dalbay/Express_Tutorial/README.md

 app.use(express.json());

-// Define a new Route to add a new Tour with the HTTP POST Request app.post('/app/v1/tours', (request, response) => {
+// Define a new Route to add a new Tour with the HTTP POST Request app.post('/api/v1/tours', (request, response) => {
   console.log(request.body);
   response.send('Done'); // always need to send response to finish the cycle.
 });
 ```
-- For testing purposes, Specify the Body in Postman - (raw JSON the data that we want to send to the server.) and Send data:
+- For testing purposes, specify the Body in Postman - (raw JSON the data that we want to send to the server.) and Send data:
 ![Postman post request](images/expressPost.png)
 Console Output:
 ```